discordjs/discord.js/docs/docs_client.rst

 leaveVoiceChannel(channel, `callback`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Leaves the currently connected Voice Channel if connected
+Leaves the specified Voice Channel if connected

 - **channel** - A `VoiceChannel Resolvable`_
 - **callback** - `function` that takes the following: